dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/read-related-data.md

 The preceding code changes the `Course` property to `Courses` and adds `AsNoTracking`.

 No-tracking queries are useful when the results are used in a read-only scenario.
 They're generally quicker to execute because there's no need to set up the change tracking information.
-If the entities retrieved from the database don't need to be updated, then a no-tracking query should be used.
+If the entities retrieved from the database don't need to be updated, then a no-tracking query is likely to perform better than a tracking query.

 In some cases a tracking query is more efficient than a no-tracking query.
 For more information, see [Tracking vs. No-Tracking Queries](/ef/core/querying/tracking).